 Due to his natural talent, Toronto’s Francesco Yates was signed by Atlantic Records when he was only 16.
 He broke out three years later with “Better To Be Loved”, a Top 40 hit in 2015.
 Though a non-Top 40 hit in Canada (it peaked at #42), “Sugar” by German house music maker Robin Schulz featuring Francesco’s vocals topped the charts or peaked at #2/#3 in several European countries as well as Australia.
 It was a big hit in Germany, France, Austria, Italy, Belgium, Hungary, the Czech Republic, and Switzerland.

 From the humble town of Langenburg, Saskatchewan, country artist Jess Moskaluke took the field by storm, a realm heavily dominated these days by Americans and men.
-As a Canadian female soloist, she scored the first gold single since Shania Twain, won the CCMA female artist of the year award twice, had her LP Light Up the Night nominated for album of the year, and landed two Top 10 Billboard country radio hits in 2015: “Kiss Me Quiet” and collaboration with Paul Brandt “I’m an Open Road”.
+As a Canadian female soloist, she scored the first gold single since Shania Twain, won the CCMA female artist of the year award thrice, had her LP Light Up the Night nominated for album of the year, and landed two Top 10 Billboard country radio hits in 2015: “Kiss Me Quiet” and collaboration with Paul Brandt “I’m an Open Road”.
+In 2017, her mini album Kiss Me Quiet won the JUNO Award for Country Album of the Year.

 The Torontonian’s brand of alt-RnB managed to break through by his combining three indie albums into one package, Trilogy, in 2012.
 It attained double platinum sales in Canada, with track “Wicked Games” nesting itself just outside the Top 40.
 The Weeknd’s feature in Drake’s “Crew Love” became a Top 40 hit in Britain.
 He signed with Universal Republic, but followup album Kiss Land did not do as well as hoped, and a team of ace writers and producers were called in to slick things up for his next album, including Sweden’s Max Martin.
 The strategy that paid off was having him team up with American singer Ariana Grande.
 “Love Me Harder” became a Top 10 hit in both Canada and The United States.
 Strategy #2 was having him do a song featured in a Hollywood blockbuster.
 “Earned It” from the 50 Shades of Grey soundtrack became a multiplatinum single.
 With that, The Weeknd was a hit internationally.
 Album Beauty Behind the Madness, one of the year’s top sellers, placed not one but two songs at the summit of the charts: “Can’t Feel My Face” and “The Hills”.
 In 2016, The Weeknd released album Starboy.
 The title track topped the charts.